rsksmart/ri-aggregation/docs/tokens.md

 ### **_JS SDK side batch processing_**

-The server makes a distinction betwen batches that use:
+The server makes a distinction between batches that use:

 - a single token type to pay fees with (_feeToken_) (has to be a single )
 - multiple fee token types